 Insurance companies go bankrupt even though laws mandate them to set aside a certain amount as a reserve.
 When they do, things get complicated for the policyholders.
 Eventually, you’ll receive benefits from the state government.
 But that may require a few extra steps.

-Therefore, it’s always recommended to go with an insurance company with robust financial health.
+Therefore, it is always recommended to go with an insurance company with robust financial health such as burial insurance from State Farm.

 Final Expense Scams